plece0/GoodTwitter-3/README.md

 ### The image viewer doesn't work!
 It just opens a coloured box.
 D:
 I have no idea how to fix this.
 If you do, please fork this and fix it.

-### Twitter won't load any further than a few posts.
-This is an issue on newer versions of firefox.
-To fix it use an older version of Firefox or Waterfox Classic, Pale Moon, etc,.

 ---